michaeljfriedman/economy-simulator/README.md

 - Companies rehire unemployed people if they can afford them, and pay their employees 1 month's income.
 If they can't afford payroll, they pick random employees to lay off until they can.
-They also receive a stimulus if applicable.
+They also get a stimulus/tax if applicable.
-- People pick a new spending rate for the next month, and receive stimulus grants and/or unemployment benefits if applicable.
+- People pick a new spending rate for the next month, and get a stimulus/tax and/or unemployment benefits if applicable.

 ## Running a simulation